MFlowCode/MFC/docs/documentation/case.md

 - `%%aperture` specifies the aperture of the transducer.
 It is the diameter of the projection of the transducer arc onto the y-axis (2D) or spherical cap onto the y-z plane (3D).
 To simulate a transducer enclosing half of the circle/sphere, set the aperture to double the focal length.
 For transducer array, it is the total aperture of the array.

 - `%%num_elements` specifies the number of transducer elements in a transducer array.

+- `%%element_on` specifies the element number of the transducer array that is on.
+The element number starts from 1.

 - `%%element_spacing_angle` specifies the spacing angle between adjacent transducer in radian.
 The total aperture (`%%aperture`) is set, so each transducer element is smaller if `%%element_spacing_angle` is larger.